aktau/aktau.github.com/content/contact.md

 (or some really tiny things, like a little executable that [hides your mouse pointer on linux](https://github.com/Aktau/hhpc) when you haven't moved it in a while).

-I like to play soccer, run, ski, program, travel, listening to music , learn languages, get to know new people and too many other things to sum up.
+I like to play soccer, run, ski, program, travel, listen to music, learn languages, get to know new people and too many other things to sum up.

 As for reading, I usually read fiction since I find that it calms my mind and I end up feeling refreshed after finishing a good fiction book.